Mets blow deGrom’s lead, rally in 8th to beat Marlins 5-4

 DeGrom, the two-time reigning NL Cy Young Award winner, set New York up nicely by matching a career high with 14 strikeouts and handing off a 4-1 lead to begin the eighth inning, but Miami promptly loaded the bases with one out against Justin Wilson.

 Díaz came on and struck out pinch-hitter Jesús Sánchez on three pitches, then allowed an RBI single to Jesús Aguilar — a rocket that bounced off third baseman J.D.
 Davis’ glove — and a bases-loaded walk to Corey Dickerson.
 He worked the count to 2-1 against Brian Anderson before manager Luis Rojas and a trainer came to the mound and removed the right-hander.

-It wasn’t clear what Díaz’s injury was.
+Rojas said that Díaz had cramping in his left leg, and he didn’t want the hard-throwing reliever taking any chances with his health.

+“He wanted to stay in there,” Rojas said, adding “it’s nothing of major concern right now.”

 Brad Brach relieved and threw two balls to walk home the tying run before Lewin Díaz flew out to end the inning.